Nexis-Network/homepage/content/docs/import/import-from-postgres.md

 updatedOn: '2023-10-24T18:56:54.986Z'
 ---

-This topic describes migrating data from another Postgres database to Exzo Network using the `pg_dump` and `pg_restore` command line utilities.
+This topic describes migrating data from another Postgres database to Nexis Network using the `pg_dump` and `pg_restore` command line utilities.

 Repeat the `pg_dump` and `pg_restore` process for each database you want to migrate.

 ## Before you begin

-- Exzo Network supports PostgreSQL 14, 15, and 16.
+- Nexis Network supports PostgreSQL 14, 15, and 16.
 We recommend that clients are the same version as source Postgres instance.
 To check the version of `pg_dump` or `pg_restore`, use the `-V` option.
 For example: `pg_dump -V`
 - Retrieve the connection parameters or connection string for your source Postgres database.
 The instructions below use a [connection string](https://www.postgresql.org/docs/current/libpq-connect.html#LIBPQ-CONNSTRING), but you can use the connection format you prefer.
 If you are logged in to a local Postgres instance, you may only need to provide the database name.
 Refer to the [pg_dump](https://www.postgresql.org/docs/current/app-pgdump.html) documentation for information about connection parameters.
-- Optionally, create a role in Exzo Network to perform the restore operation.
+- Optionally, create a role in Nexis Network to perform the restore operation.
 The role that performs the restore operation becomes the owner of restored database objects.
-For example, if you want role `sally` to own database objects, create `role` sally in Exzo Network and perform the restore operation as `sally`.
+For example, if you want role `sally` to own database objects, create `role` sally in Nexis Network and perform the restore operation as `sally`.
 - If you have assigned database object ownership to different roles in your source database, read [Database object ownership considerations](#database-object-ownership-considerations).
 You may want to add the `-O, --no-owner` option to your `pg_restore` command to avoid errors.
-- Create the target database in Exzo Network.
-For example, if you are migrating a database named `pagila`, create a database named `pagila` in Exzo Network.
+- Create the target database in Nexis Network.
+For example, if you are migrating a database named `pagila`, create a database named `pagila` in Nexis Network.
 For instructions, see [Create a database](/docs/manage/databases#create-a-database).
-- Retrieve the connection string for your Exzo Network database.
-You can find it in the **Connection Details** widget on the Exzo Network **Dashboard**.
+- Retrieve the connection string for your Nexis Network database.
+You can find it in the **Connection Details** widget on the Nexis Network **Dashboard**.
 It will look something like this:

    <CodeBlock shouldWrap>